oracle-livelabs/adb/shared/workshops/adb-datastudio/apex-av-sample-app/files/8-lookup-queries.md

     customer_dim
 UNION
 SELECT DISTINCT
-    country   AS display_value
+    country   AS d
-  , country   AS return_value
+  , country   AS r
   , 'Country' AS "LEVEL"
   , 2         AS depth
   , continent AS continent